 Is tomato soup pasta a thing?

 You bet it is!
 This beauty came to be after I was having a hard time deciding what to make on a cold winter day not to long ago.

-Now, I will admit, this recipe also come about because I was tight on time!
-Alex has showed me through her blog, Delish Knowledge, and her fabulous cookbook that real food does not have to be complicated.
+Now, I will admit, this recipe also came about because I was tight on time!

-Alex has a great Pomodoro Sauce over Pasta recipe in Fresh Italian Cooking and I knew the simplicity of this recipe was something I wanted to recreate with what I had on hand!
+You see, my friend Alex has a great Pomodoro Sauce over Pasta recipe in Fresh Italian Cooking and I knew the simplicity of this recipe was something I wanted to recreate with what I had on hand.

-So, with a box of tomato soup in hand, pasta and lots of love (and spinach), I entered the kitchen.
+So, with a box of tomato soup in hand, pasta and lots of love (and kale), I entered the kitchen.